HydroDrought/hydrodroughtBook/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.146.svg)](https://doi.org/10.5281/zenodo.146)

-This repository contains code associated with the book, entitled, 'Hydrological Drought - Processes and estimation methods for streamflow and groundwater'.
+This repository contains: a) Data, b) Worked examples (incl. code), c) Self-guided tours, and d) Supporting documents associated with the textbook, entitled, 'Hydrological Drought - Processes and estimation methods for streamflow and groundwater' (Tallaksen and Van Lanen, 2023).

 When run, it will replicate the results published in the book ([link to the book](https://www.google.com)).
 Please cite both the textbook and this repository if you make use of any part of this.

+Tallaksen, L.M., Van Lanen, H.A.J.
+(Eds.), 2023.
+Hydrological Drought.
+Processes and Estimation Methods for Streamflow and Groundwater.
+Elsevier Publisher, ISBN 978-0-12-819082-1, doi: xxxxx.

 ## Contents